-Do you like numbers, have quick thinking and have an analytical mind?
+Do you like numbers and have an analytical mind?
 If so, a career as a Statistician might be perfect for you.

 To work as a Statistician in Australia, you need a university-level degree in mathematics or statistics.
 A relevant postgraduate qualification and work experience can help boost your career prospects.

-Here is a comprehensive guide giving you all the information on what a Statistician is and how to become one in Australia.
-Discover the required level of education, skills, daily duties, average salary figures, work settings, and much more to make an informed career decision.
+Discover in this blog the required level of education, skills, daily duties, average salary figures, work settings, and much more to make an informed career decision.

 1. What Are Statisticians?

-Statisticians are professionals with numeracy skills and a strong understanding of statistical computing software and packages.
+Statisticians are professionals with numeracy skills and a strong understanding of computing software.

-They develop and apply statistical theory and methods to gather, interpret and analyze numerical data to help make decisions related to medicine, business, science, education, biology, agriculture, and economics.
+They develop and apply statistical theory and methods to gather, interpret and analyse numerical data.
+It helps in decision-making related to medicine, business, science, education, biology, agriculture, and economics.

 2. What Does A Statistician Do?